banglanlp/bangla-sentiment-classification/README.md

 **Note:** Due to the license limitation we are not able to release CogniSenti Dataset.

 ### Lexical Analysis
 For the lexical analysis, we computed valance score for each dataset.
-In *lexical_analysis/* directory, we provided such analysis.
+In *lexical_analysis/* directory, we provided such analyses.

 ## Licensing